cicero343/PopupWindowsAPI/README.md

 This will generate an executable named PopupWindowsAPI.exe.

-To run the program, execute the following in Command Prompt:
+- To run the program, simply double click the .exe or execute the following in Command Prompt:

 ```cmd
 PopupWindowsAPI.exe